The Recitation Commitment from the Kalachakra Initiation

 May I never be parted from perfect gurus in all my lives; may I joyfully experience the glories of Dharma; may I gain in full the qualities of the paths and stages, and thus attain quickly a Vajradhara state.

 This is followed by the verse for auspiciousness:

 May the bodhisattvas dwelling above in directions totaling the number of demonic mara forces, utterly terrifying the asuras who would be divine; and the wrathful kings and queens dwelling either in or parted from the main directions in the human world; and the hooded naga lords beneath the earth, binding up, at their appropriate time, hordes of evil spirits and anything destructive, each deal with whatever is unpropitious at their specific times during the day and night, and provide the world with complete protection.

 If we recite the abbreviated version for the second and third repetitions, this doesn’t take very much time.
 It’s extremely abbreviated.

-Having previously been asked how to recite the Kalachakra six-session I’ve explained this is and that completes the explanations.
+I’ve explained this, having previously been asked how to recite the Kalachakra six-session, and that completes the explanation.

 When we look in terms of the name Kalachakra, time is referring to immutable great bliss.
 This is the great immutable blissful awareness that has the understanding of voidness.
 When we look in terms of cycles, this is referring to what we need in addition to this awareness.
 It is that which will bring us to the enlightening state of a Buddha.
 What we’ll have in the enlightening state of a Buddha, from one point of view is the body of a Buddha and, from another point of view, we can speak of it as bodhichitta.
 No matter how we look at it, the essence is as is indicated by the name and the correct understanding of voidness and bodhichitta.